quru/qis/doc/image_help.md

 You may find this option useful to exclude certain images from the "top images" report, for example a company logo that appears on every web page.

+<a name="option_expires"></a>
+### expires (client caching duration)
+This option can only be set inside [image templates](#option_tmp), not on individual images.

+Sets the number of seconds for which a web browser should cache an image locally before re-requesting it again from the server.
+This is only an instruction to the client; it has no effect on the caching of images on the server.

+For images that are uploaded once and do not change, this value should be set as `31536000` (1 year), meaning the web browser should cache the image locally for as long as possible.

+For images that may change occasionally, a value of `604800` (7 days) or more is recommended.

+A value of `-1` means expire the image immediately, and do not cache it at all.
+If your images are being used on a web site, this will greatly increase the number of requests made to your image server, increase the data transferred, and cause your web pages to load more slowly.

+A value of `0` means do not provide any expiry time to the client.
+In this case the client is free to decide its own caching strategy, and different web browsers will behave in different ways.
+Beware that some may choose not to cache the image.

+If you do not specify a value, the image server's default expiry time is used.

 <a name="option_tmp"></a>
 ### tmp (template)